resheku/my-awesome/README.md

 - [kynan/nbstripout](https://github.com/kynan/nbstripout) - strip output from Jupyter and IPython notebooks
 - [laike9m/Cyberbrain](https://github.com/laike9m/Cyberbrain) - Python debugging, redefined.
 - [lamby/django-lint](https://github.com/lamby/django-lint) - Tool to lint Django applications and projects
+- [langgenius/dify](https://github.com/langgenius/dify) - An Open-Source Assistants API and GPTs alternative.
+Dify.AI is an LLM application development platform.
+It integrates the concepts of Backend as a Service and LLMOps, covering the core tech stack required for building generative AI-native applications, including a built-in RAG engine.
 - [lark-parser/lark](https://github.com/lark-parser/lark) - Lark is a parsing toolkit for Python, built with a focus on ergonomics, performance and modularity.
 - [larryhastings/appeal](https://github.com/larryhastings/appeal) - Command-line parsing library for Python 3.
 - [lavie/runlike](https://github.com/lavie/runlike) - Given an existing docker container, prints the command line necessary to run a copy of it.